 An IRA rollover may make sense whether you're leaving one job for another or retiring altogether.
 But how your assets should be allocated within the IRA will depend on your time horizon, risk tolerance and financial goals.

-Distributions from traditional IRAs and most other employer-sponsored retirement plans are taxed as ordinary income and, if taken before age 59 1/2, may be subject to a 10% federal income tax penalty.
-Generally, once you reach age 70 1/2, you must begin taking required minimum distributions.
+Distributions from traditional IRAs and most other employer-sponsored retirement plans are taxed as ordinary income and, if taken before age 59½, may be subject to a 10% federal income tax penalty.
+Generally, once you reach age 70½, you must begin taking required minimum distributions.
+If the account owner switches jobs or gets laid off, any outstanding 401(k) loan balance becomes due by the time the person files his or her federal tax return.
+Prior to the 2017 Tax Cuts and Jobs Act, employees typically had to repay loans within 60 days of departure or face potential tax consequences.

 The information in this material is not intended as tax advice.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult a tax professional for specific information regarding your individual situation.